April 2, 2024

 By Simon J. Lau

-Before leaving Oxnard, I took Bruno out for a long walk around the neighborhood, and we ended up at the pier.
-There, we encountered a large group of sea lions. 🦭 Bruno wisely kept his distance, recognizing their size.
+I took Bruno out for a long walk around the Silver Strand neighborhood, and we eventually made our way to the pier.
+There we came across a large group of sea lions.
+Bruno usually loves to bully animals, but this time he wisely kept his distance.
+He seemed to understand he was undersized for this crowd.

-After, I stopped by the 24 Hour Fitness in Oxnard.
-I usually hate 24 Hour Fitness gyms, but this one has excellent facilities and is located just next to the pier.
-Thanks to a weight lifting class before this trip, I also had one of my best squat days in years, free from back pain!
+Afterward, I stopped by the 24 Hour Fitness in Oxnard.
+I usually dislike 24 Hour Fitness gyms, but this one had excellent facilities and was located right next to the pier.
+Thanks to a weightlifting class I took before this trip, I also had one of my best squat days in years, completely free from back pain.

 En route, we passed by one of my favorite spots, the Salton Sea. 🌊 Ever since publishing an OpEd about it in the Los Angeles Times, friends often send me news or inquire about visiting.
-I’m always happy to be associated with such a unique place.
+I’m always glad to be associated with such a strange and fascinating place.

 Finally, our route from Oxnard to Yuma (335 miles or 539 km).